Perspective | Dawn of an era: Staley and South Carolina now set the standard

 Before the title game, Staley responded to questions referencing the Huskies’ 11-0 title-game record by joking, “We’re 1-0, so we’re 100 percent, too.”

-Make it 2-0, with both triumphs coming in the last five years.
+Make it 2-0, with both triumphs coming in the past five years.
 That makes the Gamecocks (35-2) the most successful team in the game over that span.
 In tearing apart Connecticut, they completed a season in which they went wire to wire as the nation’s No. 1 team.

 “Our team had the fight of championships all season long,” Staley said.
 “All season long.”